PhD in Philosophy | University of Pennsylvania | May 2023

 Tibetan Language | བོད་སྐད་དང་བོད་ཡིག།

-From 2014 to 2017 I studied Tibetan language (Standard Tibetan / Central Tibetan) at the Library of Tibetan Works and Archives Center for Tibetan Studies in Dharamsala, Northern India under Nyima Dekyi, Pema Khandro, Acharya Ani Norzon, and Dr. Chok Tenzin Monlam.
-Tibetic languages belong to the Sino-Tibetan language family and use an Indic scrip specifically developed for the purpose of codifying Buddhist texts.
+From 2014 to 2017, I studied Tibetan language (Standard Tibetan / Central Tibetan) at the Library of Tibetan Works and Archives Center for Tibetan Studies in Dharamsala, Northern India under the guidance of Nyima Dekyi, Pema Khandro, Acharya Ani Norzom, and Dr. Chok Tenzin Monlam.

-One of the reasons I wanted to study Tibetan was to gain first-hand access to the Indo-Tibetan Buddhist philosophical tradition.
-Many Tibetan philosophical texts (including Tibetan translations of non-extant Sanskrit texts) have not been translated into English or, when translated, heavily reflect the interpretive choices of the translator.
-Both my Bachelor's and Master's theses focused on Indian and Tibetan philosophical perspectives and the insights they provide to contemporary discussions in Western philosophy of religion, metaphysics, and/or epistemology.
+Tibetic languages belong to the Sino-Tibetan language family and employ an Indic script developed specifically for codifying Buddhist text.
+One of my motivations for studying Tibetan was to gain firsthand access to the Indo-Tibetan Buddhist philosophical tradition.
+Many Tibetan philosophical texts, including translations of non-extant Sanskrit texts, remain untranslated into English or, when translated, heavily reflect the interpretive choices of the translator.
+Both my Bachelor's and Master's theses focused on Indian and Tibetan philosophical perspectives and their relevance to contemporary discussions in Western philosophy of religion, metaphysics, and epistemology.

 བོད་ཀྱི་དམངས་ཁྲོད་སྒྲུང་གཏམ། Tibetan Folktales